 5. Find a temporary solution

-You will probably have to wait several days before the Board can hear your case.
-And there is no guarantee that, even after a Board hearing, the problem will be fixed quickly.
+You usually have to wait several weeks or months before the (LTB) can hear your case.
+And even after an LTB hearing, there is no guarantee that the problem will be fixed quickly.

 If you can't stay in your place, you might have to find somewhere else to stay until the problem is fixed.
 You might have friends or relatives you can stay with for a little while.
-Or, if you belong to a faith community or similar organization, you might be able to ask for help there.
+Or, if you belong to a faith community or similar organization, you could ask for help there.

-If the problem is with meals or care services, there might be a way you can get these services from a different source while you wait for your Board hearing.
+If the problem is with meals or care services, you can try to get these services from a different source while you wait for your LTB hearing.

-If you can't find a temporary solution, call 211 or 311 and ask them for information about housing shelters and other services in your area.
+If you can't find a temporary solution, call 211 to ask about housing shelters and other services in your area.

-Shutting off vital services on purpose might mean that your landlord is willing to break the law rather than deal with you reasonably.
-Think about whether your landlord is likely to change their behaviour.
+Your landlord shutting off services or interfering with them on purpose might mean that they are willing to break the law rather than dealing with you reasonably.
 If you decide to keep living there, you might be at risk of other problems or emergencies happening in the future.